Perishable Skills Program

-POST has developed 24 Regional Skills Training Centers (RSTCs) to provide a cost effective way to meet the perishable skills training needs of more than 60,000 sworn officers.
-Each site is equipped with Law Enforcement Driving Simulators (LEDS), Force Options Simulators (FOS), skid training cars and platforms, training mannequins, computers, LCD projectors and other related training equipment.
+POST has developed 24 Regional Skills Training Centers (RSTCs) to provide a cost-effective way to meet the perishable skills training needs of more than 80,000 sworn officers.
+The sites are equipped with Law Enforcement Driving Simulators (LEDS) and/or Force Options Simulators (FOS), as well as skid training cars and platforms, training mannequins, computers, LCD projectors and other related training equipment.
 Implementation costs for each site are about $603,000.
 Total equipment costs to date are approximately $15,000,000.

 The LEDS and FOS provide a series of simulations based on real situations encountered by California peace officers.
 The officer trainees hone judgment and decision making skills in a safe environment while faced with the distractions (lights, sirens, radio calls, partners, suspects, and citizens) that occur in the real world.
 The skid car trainers, mannequins, and other equipment focus on psychomotor training.